Visa Tips

 H-1B Visa Extensions and Transfers

-H-1B visa holders can request extensions beyond the initial six-year limit under certain circumstances, such as if they have an approved employment-based immigrant petition (Form I-140) or if they are awaiting a decision on their employment-based adjustment of status application.
+H-1B visa holders can request extensions beyond the initial six-year limit under certain circumstances, such as if they have an approved employment-based immigrant petition (Form I-140) or are awaiting a decision on their employment-based adjustment of status application.
 Additionally, H-1B visa holders can transfer to another employer by filing a new H-1B petition, allowing them to change jobs without leaving the country.

 Potential Challenges and Considerations